 The next day, I got a call from my agent and she said the seller’s agent called and mentioned they had received multiple offers and were calling for the final and best offer by noon Monday.
 My agent asked if I wanted to change my offer and I told her I would think about it.
 I asked my agent want price she thought would be the winning price.
 She said around $160,000 given it was a multiple offer scenario and this property was on the low end of the market.

-As I described above, there are a few ways to improve the standing of your offer.
-I was looking to take a risk and gamble a little more.
-This was in direct violation of the 5 Laws of Lead Generation.
+In this situation, I was willfully making several key mistakes and breaking more than one of the Laws of Lead Generation.
 I was compromising AND I was not being organized.
 If I was smart, I would have said, “Nope, this house is not worth more than $150k (or whatever price I thought it was worth)”, and walked away.

 But I’m not smart I guess….
 I raised my offer to $161,000, increased my earnest money to $2,500, and kept the contingencies and 3% seller paid closing costs.
 In addition, I wrote a letter to add a personal touch to my offer.